-Students may repeat courses that are designated "repeatable.
+Students may repeat courses that are designated "repeatable" within the course descriptions listed in the catalog.
 Repeatable courses may include the following:

-- If a course is legally mandated training requirement as a condition of continued of paid or volunteer employment a student may take this course any number of times (Per Title 5 section 58161) - If a student is enrolled in credit special class offered by the Disabilities Support Program - If a significant lapse of time (3 years) has passed
+- If a course is legally mandated training requirement as a condition of continued of paid or volunteer employment a student may take this course any number of times (Per Title 5 section 58161) - If a student is enrolled in credit special class offered by the Disabilities Support Program

+If a significant lapse of time (3 years) has passed since the course was taken

 PLEASE NOTE: [Title 5, section 55041: If the activity course involves the same primary activity or different levels of the same educational activity, combined enrollment across these similar courses is limited to four times.
 Students are permitted to repeat an activity course a maximum of three times.
-Activity courses include physical education courses or visual or performing arts courses in music, fine arts, theater, and dancel
+Activity courses include physical education courses or visual or performing arts courses in music, fine arts, theater, and dance]